RESPECTING OUR GOLF COURSES

 Just a reminder to all…four particular points that will help our terrific golf course remain in great shape.
 Help our staff maintain our courses to the level that we’ve become accustomed, which is among the best in the Coachella Valley.

-- On the Championship Course, golf cart signs are positioned on the course to insure that carts don’t drive past them, damaging the green approaches, which are critical to short game success.
-Please keep your carts behind these signs.
+– Golf Cart signs are placed on the course to insure carts don’t drive past them and damage the short grass.
+Keep carts behind these signs!

-- If you have a blue flag, you are to stay 30 yards away from a green whether there are golf cart signs directing you or not.
+- Blue Flag – stay 30 yards away from the green whether there are golf cart signs directing you or not.

 Let’s all practice good golf etiquette with our friends , and be respectful of our terrific Golf Courses.

 Fixing Ball Marks: